 Today, we’re going to be focusing on how to make:

-Not only is it better and cheaper to make than your typical store-bought version, you can make it with as little as ONE ingredient so it’s nice to know exactly what you’re getting.
+Not only is it better and cheaper than your typical store-bought version, you can make it with as little as ONE ingredient so it’s nice to know exactly what you’re getting.

 Plus, it’s easy to switch things up depending on what you like.
 You can get as creative as you want with your flavors by adding:

 - maple syrup / honey

 - chia seeds

 My family is absolutely crazy about making our own nut butter and we have some form of it every day.

 It’s great for baking, you can drizzle some over a bowl of oatmeal, add a spoonful to your smoothies, spread on your morning toast, as a snack with some apples, or by the spoonful straight out of the jar.